-CoC launched a redesigned CES in April 2024 which centers housing problem solving (HPS), including financial assistance for diversion & rapid exit, as the first step of CE.
+CoC launched a redesigned CES in April 2024 which centers housing problem solving (HPS), including financial asst for diversion & rapid exit, as the first step of CE.
 All HHs on the BNL are reviewed via regional case conferencing to refer to housing/services.
 Prioritization factors that support fair, equitable & equal access: Housing/Service Needs Assessment, VISPDAT score, chronicity, & length of time homeless. - 3) CE guiding principles include a) delivering human-centered services that honor participant choice, b) use both needs-based and strengths-based assessment approach, c) services are trauma-informed, recognizing that participants are likely to experience both active & residual trauma.
 CE assessors are trained to apply these guiding principles.
 CE assessors only collect data necessary at each stage, minimizing participants being asked to share personal info early in the process.
 The redesigned CES uses a phased assessment process that includes HPS, resulting in a less intrusive process.
 CES uses DVACs which are VSPs to ensure that DV survivors can receive assessment services from providers with expertise in survivor needs, if desired. - 4) The CES redesign process was launched because of input from Providers in CE Committee & full CoC membership meetings.
-The redesign process has included many opportunities for CoC partners to pilot new workflow options, provide input for planning, and participate in training.
+The redesign process has included many opportunities for CoC partners to pilot new workflow options, provide input for planning, & participate in training.
 The redesign included input from PWLE who had recently received CE services, which included youth, veterans & DV survivors.
 CE Committee meetings & regional case conferencing will create opportunities for ongoing input & updates to the system as needed.
-As part of redesigned system, feedback from CE participants will be collected annually
+CE Committee is designing feedback process which will include PWLE feedback at least annually.

-Coordinated Entry- Approach. -Program Participant-Centered NOFO Section V.B .1.o.
-Describe in the field coordinated entry s d below how your CoC's system: o are least likely to apply for ce in the absence of special 2. prioritizes people m nost in need of assistance; st in need of assistance receive in a timely manner, consistent d preferences; and 4. takes steps to redu assistance. ce burdens on people seeking FY2024 CoC Application Page 32 10/28/2024
+1D-8a.
+Coordinated Entry-Program Participant-Centered Approach.
+NOFO Section V.B.1.o.
+1 Describe in the field below how your CoC's coordinated entry system: 1. reaches people who are least likely to apply for homeless assistance in the absence of special outreach; 2. prioritizes people most in need of assistance; 3. ensures people most in need of assistance receive permanent housing in a timely manner, consistent with their needs and preferences; and